Brabham BT21C car-by-car histories

 'the Peter Roberts car'

-Peter Roberts (Granby, Quebec) and his mechanic Wayne Spears (Chomedey, Quebec) raced a Brabham "BT21" in Formula B in 1968 and 1969.
+New to Peter Roberts (Granby, Quebec) and his mechanic Wayne Spears (Chomedey, Quebec), and raced in Formula B in 1968 and 1969, when it was described simply as a BT21.
 Spears drove the car again in 1970 when it was listed at Harewood Acres as a BT21C.
 Nothing more known.

 Driven by: Wayne Spears and Peter Roberts.
 First race: Trois-Rivières (R7), 8 Sep 1968.
 Total of 9 recorded races.